sirwillphil/Critical-Minerals-Smart-Dashboard/README.md

 ## Authors

 Kenneth Ha
 Will Seneko
 Evan Luong
 Li-An Song

 ---

 ## Project Overview

-The **Critical Minerals Smart Dashboard** is an interactive geospatial visualization tool that explores the global distribution of critical mineral deposits.
-These minerals are essential to modern technology and play a major role in industries such as renewable energy, electric vehicles, electronics, and aerospace manufacturing.
+The **Critical Minerals Smart Dashboard** is an interactive geospatial visualization tool designed to explore the global distribution of critical mineral deposits.
+These minerals are essential to modern technologies and play an important role in industries such as renewable energy, electric vehicles, electronics, and aerospace manufacturing.

-This dashboard allows users to explore where key mineral resources are located around the world and understand their importance in global supply chains and emerging technologies.
+The dashboard allows users to interactively explore where mineral deposits are located around the world and better understand how these resources support global supply chains and technological development.

 ---

-## Features
+## Dashboard Features

 ### Interactive Global Map

-* Displays mineral deposit locations across the world
+* Displays hundreds of mineral deposit locations worldwide
-* Built using Leaflet with a Mapbox basemap
+* Built using **Leaflet** with a Mapbox basemap
 * Users can zoom, pan, and explore spatial patterns of deposits

 ### Country Search

 * Search for a specific country
-* Highlights mineral deposits associated with that location
+* Highlights mineral deposits associated with that country

 ### Mineral Filters